Kazmirchuk/nats-tcl/CoreAPI.md

 **subscriptionCallback** *subject message replyTo*<br/>

 If you use the [-queue option](https://docs.nats.io/developing-with-nats/receiving/queues), only one subscriber in a given queueGroup will receive each message (useful for load balancing).
 When given `-max_msgs`, the client will automatically unsubscribe after `maxMsgs` messages have been received.<br />
 By default, only a payload is delivered in `message`.
-Use `-dictmsg true` to receive `message` as a dict, e.g. to access headers.
+Use `-dictmsg true` to receive `message` as a dict, e.g. to access headers using the `nats::msg` ensemble.
 You can also `configure` the connection to have `-dictmsg` as true by default.

 ### objectName unsubscribe *subID* ?-max_msgs *maxMsgs*?
 Unsubscribes from a subscription with a given `subID` immediately.
 If `-max_msgs` is given, unsubscribes after this number of messages has been received **on this `subID`**.
 In other words, if you have already received 10 messages, and then you call `unsubscribe $subID -max_msgs 10`, you will be unsubscribed immediately.